 [GRBP-73-26 (EC) Technical support for the impact assessment on Euro 5 step of L-category sound emissions level limits]

-Previous documents shared at GRBP
+Previous documents and a revised list of GRBP priorities were shared at GRBP

 GRBP-70-25 (OICA/ACEA) Tyre Performance Study

+GRBP-73-24 (Chair) Work by GRs – Priorities(based on informal GRBP 72-12)

-During the 73rd session, GRBP took note of these studies on future sound limits and decided to establish a taskforce (TF) on this issue.
+During the 73rd session, GRBP took note of these studies and documents on future sound limits and decided to establish a taskforce (TF) on this issue.

 This proposal establishes the Guidelines of the new [TF-SL on future sound limit values] for UN Regulations Nos.
-[41, ]51 and 117 under the 1958 Agreement.
+[9, 41, ]51, [63], 59, [92] and 117 under the 1958 Agreement.